Aziz Mushabber Ahmadi

-Aziz Mushabber Ahmadi (25 March 1932 – 2 March 2023) was an Indian judge who was the 26th chief justice of India.
+Aziz Mushabber Ahmadi (25 March 1932 – 2 March 2023) was an Indian judge who was the 26th Chief Justice of India.
 After serving as a judge in the Gujarat High Court, Ahmadi was appointed judge to the Supreme Court in 1988.
-He was then elevated to the post of chief justice, and served from 1994 to 1997.
+He was Chief Justice of India from 1994 to 1997.
 He served as chancellor at the Aligarh Muslim University for two terms.

 Judicial career

 Having received Bachelor of Laws (LL.B.), Ahmadi joined the bar in 1954.
 He eventually was appointed judge to the City Civil & Sessions Court of Ahmedabad in 1964.
 During this time, Ahmadi was appointed secretary of the legal affairs of the state of Gujarat in 1974, which soon led to an appointment as judge of the Gujarat High Court in 1976.

 As judge of the Gujarat High Court, Ahmadi worked as chairman of various advisory boards for: